Food and Drug Administration

-The United States Food and Drug Administration (FDA or US FDA) is a federal agency of the Department of Health and Human Services.
-The FDA is responsible for protecting and promoting public health through the control and supervision of food safety, tobacco products, caffeine products, dietary supplements, prescription and over-the-counter pharmaceutical drugs (medications), vaccines, biopharmaceuticals, blood transfusions, medical devices, electromagnetic radiation emitting devices (ERED), cosmetics, animal foods & feed and veterinary products.
+The Food and Drug Administration (FDA) is a federal agency of the United States Department of Health and Human Services.
+The FDA is responsible for protecting and promoting public health through the control and supervision of food safety, tobacco products, caffeine products, dietary supplements, prescription and over-the-counter pharmaceutical drugs (medications), vaccines, biopharmaceuticals, blood transfusions, medical devices, electromagnetic radiation emitting devices (ERED), cosmetics, animal foods & feed, and veterinary products.

-The FDA's primary focus is enforcement of the Federal Food, Drug, and Cosmetic Act (FD&C), but the agency also enforces other laws, notably Section 361 of the Public Health Service Act, as well as associated regulations.
-Much of this regulatory-enforcement work is not directly related to food or drugs, but involves such things as regulating lasers, cellular phones, and condoms, as well as control of disease in contexts varying from household pets to human sperm donated for use in assisted reproduction.
+The FDA's primary focus is enforcement of the Federal Food, Drug, and Cosmetic Act (FD&C).
+However, the agency also enforces other laws, notably Section 361 of the Public Health Service Act as well as associated regulations.
+Much of this regulatory-enforcement work is not directly related to food or drugs but involves other factors like regulating lasers, cellular phones, and condoms.
+In addition, the FDA takes control of diseases in the contexts varying from household pets to human sperm donated for use in assisted reproduction.